SamSteffen/Athena_QA/README.md

 [Click here to read more about AWS Query Service Quotas](https://docs.aws.amazon.com/athena/latest/ug/service-limits.html).

 # Step 7 : Rewrite the Col1_str() Query From Step 5 To Handle Integer Datatypes
+Part of the reason for creating some of the flags in our QA is to help us determine the appropriateness of the datatype for the data we're calling in to Athena.
+Calling in everything as string as we did in the example above allows us some flexibility in interpretation of our data, but it might behoove us to modify that in future iterations of QA.

+Say that after running our QA, we discover a column that is all numeric and could be called in as an 'integer' datatype rather than a string.
+We can return to our ```CREATE TABLE``` script from **Step 2** and change the datatype from 'string' to 'integer' in the script.
+Piece of cake!

+But then what if, after determining that this column should be an integer, we want to QA it?
+The way we've written our Col1 QA query, it can only work if the data it's given is a string.
+Let's rewrite the code to handle additional datatypes, beginning with integers:

 ```
 WITH table_data (
     col1, col2, col3, col4, col5, col6, col7, col8, col9, col10,